MansiCharmkar/react-travel-book-main/README.md

 <div align="center">
 <h4>
-React Travel Book is a web app with React, js, CSS and React-Router v6.
-User can browse a city list, manage their visit place and add the city for visiting add by the ID.
-Its modern design ensures a seamless and enjoyable user experience.</h4>
+React Travel Book helps travelers document their journeys by adding cities with experience notes.
+Featuring an interactive map powered by React Leaflet and OpenStreetMap, users can navigate, explore, and add cities directly on the map.
+Built with React, React Router v6, useReducer, and Context API, it offers a seamless way to capture travel experiences.</h4>

 <a href="https://chipper-bunny-a84143.netlify.app/">![version](https://img.shields.io/badge/Deployed-Link-0E89C6)</a>